caio/grpc-java-gradle-hello-world/README.markdown

 This code is pretty much gRPC's java hello world example, but on a separate repository and a bit opinionated on generated code placement.

+## Project Status

+I don't have much of a reason to keep this up-to-date and have been doing so in an ad-hoc manner.
+Feel free to open issues and/or pull-requests and I will jump on it as soon as I can, just don't expect this repository to be always up-to-date and following the best practices of the month.

 ## Contents

 * Java 1.8
 * Gradle 4.8
 * gRPC-java 1.12.0

 ### Gradle Plugins